smapiot/piral/src/converters/piral-blazor/README.md

 By default, the latest version of the `Piral.Blazor.Core` NuGet package is downloaded.
 To change this set the `PIRAL_BLAZOR_VERSION` environment variable to the desired version.

+Alternatively, you can also use a local version of the `Piral.Blazor.Core` NuGet package.
+For this, set the `PIRAL_BLAZOR_LOCAL_NUPKG` environment variable to the (absolute) path of the NuGet package.

 :::

 ## License